 Adelaide Health and Medical Sciences Building

-Situated in the heart of the new Adelaide BioMed City on North Terrace, alongside the new Royal Adelaide Hospital (nRAH) and South Australian Health and Medical Research Institute (SAHMRI), the AHMS building has been designed to transform the way our students learn, enhance the student experience and prepare future health care leaders for professional practice.
+The Adelaide Health and Medical Sciences (AHMS) building is designed to transform the way our students learn, enhance the student experience and prepare future health care leaders for professional practice.

-The AHMS building will bring together more than 1600 students and 600 health researchers in a vibrant and innovative environment where learning and discovery work hand in hand.
+Completed in 2017 at a cost of $246 million, the AHMS brings together more than 1700 students and 600 health researchers in a vibrant and innovative environment where learning and discovery work hand in hand.

 - 3 lecture theatres